byrd-laif/soilMakers/readme.md

 # *Soil Seekers ~ Cultivating Ecological Literacy*

-***A Living Legacy - Ecology As Art;* curating symbiotic relationships between Wo-Man, organisms and their environments.**
+**A Living Legacy - Ecology As Art;* curating symbiotic relationships between Wo-Man, organisms and their environments. *Bio-Logical Earth Care, Living Soil To Soul.***

 *An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.*